gregorifaroux/aws-docker-voting-app/README.md

 Docker Datacenter & Voting App Example on AWS
 =========

+Deploy a simple voting app using Docker, Docker Datacenter, and Amazon AWS.
+First, you can run the app on your local environment, so you can see both the voting web page and result web page.
+Once you are familiar with the app, let us deploy it using Docker Datacenter (DDC) and AWS.
+Good luck!

 # Getting started (Local)
 * Download [Docker for Mac or Windows](https://www.docker.com).
 * Run in this directory: